-Undertaking: a term with legal definition and application i.e., "actions carried out by or on behalf of the agency; those carried out with Federal financial assistance; those requiring a Federal permit, license, or approval; and those subject to State or local regulation administered pursuant to a delegation or approval by a federal agency" (see National Historic Preservation Act, Section 106 and Section 301(7), Appendix 5; 36 CFR Part 800.16).
-Section 106 does not apply to actions subject to State or local regulations.
-Most land use authorizations approved by BLM, as well as BLM-funded projects, are undertakings for purposes of Section 106 of the NHPA.
+Undertaking: a term with legal definition and application i.e., "actions carried out by or on behalf of the agency; those carried out with Federal financial assistance; those requiring a Federal permit, license, or approval; and those subject to State or local regulation administered pursuant to a delegation or approval by a Federal agency" (see 54 USC 300320; 36 CFR Part 800.16(y)).
+The NHPA does not apply to actions subject to State or local regulations.
+Most land use authorizations approved by BLM, as well as BLM-funded projects, are undertakings for purposes of Section 106 of the NHPA (54 USC 306108).